I need some advice about my situation.

 I can't figure out why you claim you want to preach when you live a life where you make so many compromises with Satan.
 I'm glad you are reading the Bible and reading it to others, but you need to live it.
 "Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls.
 But be doers of the word, and not hearers only, deceiving yourselves.
 For if anyone is a hearer of the word and not a doer, he is like a man observing his natural face in a mirror; for he observes himself, goes away, and immediately forgets what kind of man he was.
 But he who looks into the perfect law of liberty and continues in it, and is not a forgetful hearer but a doer of the work, this one will be blessed in what he does" (James 1:21-25).

 I'm sorry about your continued illness, but it has nothing to do with the immoral life you are living.
-It isn't justification for continuing to have the woman you have sex with around.
-You want to be heal and don't know whether God will grant that or not, but I do know that if you are looking for answers to prays, you won't find them while rebelling against God.
+It isn't a justification for continuing to have the woman you have sex with around.
+You want to be healed and don't know whether God will grant that or not, but I do know that if you are looking for answers to prays, you won't find them while rebelling against God.
 "You ask and do not receive, because you ask amiss, that you may spend it on your pleasures.
 Adulterers and adulteresses!
 Do you not know that friendship with the world is enmity with God?
 Whoever therefore wants to be a friend of the world makes himself an enemy of God" (James 4:3-4).